spring-cloud/spring-cloud-bindings/README.md

 ```

 ## Spring Boot Configuration
 The more common usage of the library is opt-in automatic Spring Boot configuration.
-Setting the `org.springframework.cloud.bindings.boot.enabled=true` System Property results in the following:
+Setting the `org.springframework.cloud.bindings.boot.enable=true` System Property results in the following:

 * Adds a `PropertySource` with a flattened representation (`cnb.bindings.{name}.{metadata,secret}.*`) of the bindings.
 * Adds a `PropertySource` with binding-specific Spring Boot configuration properties.